 Epsom salt is a product that we keep around our homes to aid in digestion, stress, and helping us sleep.
 It’s also a helpful product when you’re getting ready to transport your plants from one location to another.

 The epsom salt will ease the transplant shock that they’ll experience.
-Once you create a new hole of where your plant will go, add a tablespoon of epsom salt.
+Once you create a new hole of where your plant will go, add a tablespoon of epsom salt at the bottom.
 Then cover it with a thin layer of dirt before placing your plant in.

 Ladder Plant Stands Are Practical and Pretty